jxnblk/blog/src/pages/blog/design-graph.md

 [interoperability][] across libraries.
 If you only look at what Theme UI *does*, you'll easily miss what it can *enable.*

+If you use Theme UI to build Gatsby themes, a component library, or a website, these things should all *just work* with other tools like [Blocks UI][].
+In the future, imagine if there are VS Code and Figma plugins, documentation generators, static analysis tools, and more that follow the same Design Graph schema so that the component library you have today gets a whole lot better over time.

 ## What is this for?

 The Design Graph is meant to help answer some common questions when implementing design systems, such as: